pAI-OS/paios-unsigned/apis/paios/README.md

 ## Mocking

-The API can be mocked locally using Stoplight's [Prism](https://github.com/stoplightio/prism), which can be installed as follows:
+APIs can be mocked locally using tools like Stoplight's [Prism](https://github.com/stoplightio/prism), which can be installed as follows:

     npm install -g @stoplight/prism-cli

-To start the local prism server using the current version of the API:
+To start the local prism server:

     prism proxy apis/paios/openapi.yaml